 Keep this in mind at all time when doing business in Malaysia!
 Learn more about the cultural standards and how to set the right tone in intercultural communications!

 Knowing about differences in hierarchies, communication and negotiation styles is essential for building-up long-term business relations in Malaysia.
 Our Country Course Southeast Asia will teach you all essential intercultural aspects for a successful collaboration with your Malaysian business partners, colleagues and clients.

 - 90 min efficient and comprehensive eLearning

 Online Coaching Malaysia

 Do you have a specific question in mind?
 Are you going to work and live IN Malaysia?
-Get matched with your personal Malaysia coach and talk to them right here on the platform!
 Our business coaches are highly qualified experts in their field with many years of work experience in Malaysia.

 From managing international teams to sealing a deal with Malaysian business partners to going abroad as an expatriate – whatever situation you need to deal with, your personal coach will be there to guide you through it!